 - 9.2 Internal Standard Calibration Procedure -- To use this approach, the analyst must select one or more internal standards compatible in analytical behavior to the compounds of interest.
 The analyst must further demonstrate that the measurement of the internal standard is not affected by method or matrix interferences.
-PCNB has been identified as a suitable internal standard.
-Data presented in this method were generated using the internal standard calibration procedure. - 9.2.1 Prepare calibration standards at a minimum of three (recommend five) concentration levels for each analyte of interest and surrogate compound by adding volumes of one or more stock standards to a volumetric flask.
+TPP has been identified as a suitable internal standard. - 9.2.1 Prepare calibration standards at a minimum of three (recommend five) concentration levels for each analyte of interest by adding volumes of one or more stock standards to a volumetric flask.
+If Merphos is to be determined, calibrate with DEF (S,S,S-tributylphosphoro-trithioate).
 To each calibration standard, add a known constant amount of one or more of the internal standards, and dilute to volume with MTBE.
 The lowest standard should represent analyte concentrations near, but above, their respective EDLs.
-The remaining standards should correspond to the range of concentrations expected in the sample concentrates, or should define the working range of the detector.
-The calibration standards must bracket the analyte concentrations found in the sample extracts.

-9.2.2 Analyze each calibration standard according to the procedure (Section 11.4).
+The remaining standards should bracket the analyte concentrations expected in the sample extracts, or should define the working range of the detector. - 9.2.2 Analyze each calibration standard according to the procedure described in Section 11.4.
 Tabulate response (peak height or area) against concentration for each compound and internal standard.
 Calculate the response factor (RF) for each analyte and surrogate using Equation 1.